Page by Page Guide

 Click on a document thumbnail or title in the document list to view the 'Document Details' page.
 This provides thumbnail images from the document, collection summary, document-level indexing data and the ability to view original images or select some, or all, of the document to download.

 Scroll through thumbnails to select and view images.

-Use the 'next' and 'previous' buttons to show the next or previous document details page.
-Use the back arrow beside the 'next' and 'previous' buttons to go back to the document list.
+Use the 'next' and 'previous' buttons below the thumbnails to show the next or previous document details page.
+Use the back arrow to go back to the document list.